Broadband Connectivity. Which is the best solution for you?

 How do these types of connectivity work?

-FTTC, a fibre optic connection between your local telephone exchange connected to the cabinet (green cabinets installed on street corners), and from this distribution point copper phone wiring is used to transfer data, just like traditional ADSL broadband.
+FTTC, a fibre optic connection between your local telephone exchange connected to the cabinet, and from this distribution point copper phone wiring is used to transfer data, just like traditional ADSL broadband.

 With FTTdp the fibre runs to the street cabinet and is split into multiple fibre optic cables and carries on to a distribution point.
 This is situated much closer to the premises.
 The final connection is still made over copper cable but it is typically much shorter.
 This enables much higher internet speeds.